Skip to content

 Enter the camera offset values

-With the camera offsets properly measured and recorded, they can be included in the appropriate Camera Offset Values field of the RTK Device Settings dialog.
-Depending on the device's geographical region, centimeters or inches will be the displayed measurement unit.
+With the camera offsets properly measured and recorded, they can be entered in the corresponding Camera Offset Values field of the RTK Device Settings dialog.
+Depending on the device's geographical region, centimeters or inches will be used as the measurement unit.

 camera offset

 The camera offset is now properly set in the Camera Offset Values X, Y, Z fields.
-Continue with the RTK Device Settings dialog to complete the Bad Elf Flex Mini RTK connection to the device.
+Continue with the RTK Device Settings dialog to connect to the Bad Elf Flex Mini in PIX4Dcatch.